CharlesShi12/pathfinding-visualizer/PROPOSAL.md

-The project I want to do is create a Cinder visualization application for the A* pathfinding algorithm, the Bidirectional Breadth-First Search, and the Breadth-First Search.
+The project I want to do is create a Cinder visualization application for the A* pathfinding algorithm, the bi-directional Breadth-First Search algorithm, and the Breadth-First Search.
 The program would allow users to drag and create a terrain for the algorithms to run using something similar to the Naive Bayes structure (users click on the mouse to draw a black square).
 Then, there would be a finish and start block which the algorithm would use to find the shortest path.
 The users would be allowed to select which algorithm they want to run.
-After this, the algorithm would run, highlighting squares that it would use as a red color.
+After this, the algorithm would run, highlighting squares that it would use as a color and the shortest path (if possible) with another color.
 Some stretch goals I could implement would be allowing the users to place down a starting place and ending place.
 Moreover, I could implement other algorithms for pathfinding/searching.
 I could also compare how fast each pathfinding/search algorithm is at finding the shortest path for the same terrain.

 I have some basic background knowledge on general algorithms, but I felt that I wanted to understand pathfinding/search algorithms at a deeper level because of their efficiency and effectiveness in the